 There are about 25 golf courses within a 50-mile (80 km) radius of Coldspring.
-The nearby Sam Houston National Forest, Lake Livingston, and Double Lake recreation area provide opportunities for camping, hiking, fishing, and water skiing.
+The nearby Sam Houston National Forest, Lake Livingston, and Double Lake recreation area provide camping, hiking, fishing, and water skiing opportunities.
 More than 35 historical monuments are distributed throughout the town.
 The Historic Heritage Center, Old Town Coldspring, the 1887 Jail Museum, and the oldest continuously active United Methodist Church in Texas are also worth seeing.
 Antique dealers, art studios, and restaurants can all be found on the town’s plaza.

-Some popular tourist destinations in the city of Coldspring TX include:
+Some popular tourist destinations in the city of Coldspring, TX include:

 Lake Livingston: This lake is a popular spot for fishing, boating, and other water sports.

-The Sam Houston National Forest: This national forest contains many recreational sites including: campgrounds, picnic areas and hiking trails.
+The Sam Houston National Forest: This national forest contains many recreational sites, including campgrounds, picnic areas, and hiking trails.

-Coldspring is also known for its well-preserved examples of early 20th century architecture.
+Coldspring is also known for its well-preserved examples of early 20th-century architecture.
 Buildings such as the Coldspring Depot Museum, Reiche School, and Christ Lutheran Church are excellent examples of what life was like during that time period.

 If you’re looking for a liquor store in Coldspring, Texas, there’s a Zipps Liquor located in the Chevron Parking Lot next to Subway at the intersection of Highway 150 and Patrick Street.
 We are open every day from 10am to 9pm.
 There is a great selection of beers, wines, and liquors, and they also have cigarettes and cigars.

-If you’re looking for a place to buy alcohol in Coldspring Texas, Zipps Liquor is the place to go!
+If you’re looking for a place to buy alcohol in Coldspring, Texas, Zipps Liquor is the place to go!

 The venues are all located in the heart of Coldspring and can provide the perfect backdrop for your wedding day.
 There are several different venues to choose from, each with its own unique charm and character.
 From rustic barns to elegant ballrooms, there’s something for everyone.
 Plus, the staff at each venue are dedicated to making sure your wedding is perfect down to the last detail.